England | Scotland | Wales | Northern Ireland | Ireland

 We hope you will use the practice procedure to allow us to look into and, if necessary, put right any problems you have identified or mistakes that may have been made.

 If you wish to make a comment, complaint or suggestion, please contact the Surgery.
-It would be most helpful to us if you would make your complaint in writing to Dr Alan Howlett or the Practice Administrator, as it would give a first hand version of the event.
+It would be most helpful to us if you would make your complaint in writing to the Practice Manager, as it would give a first hand version of the event.

 We think it is important to deal with complaints swiftly.
 We will acknowledge the receipt of your complaint within 48 hours.
 We will instigate the investigation immediately and you will be offered an appointment for a meeting to discuss matters where appropriate.
 You may bring a friend or relative with you to the meeting.
 Occasionally, if we have to make a lot of enquiries or those who are concerned are away, it might take a little longer, but we will keep you informed.